Were you recently arrested for manslaughter in Columbus, OH?

 Murder occurs when a person kills another human being with malice aforethought – the intent to cause severe harm or death.
 Most states call unlawful killings that do not involve this intent manslaughter.

-Whether local police have charged you with murder or manslaughter, you can count on the attorneys at Koenig & Owen, LLC, to assist you with your battle to clear your name.
+Whether local police have charged you with murder or manslaughter, you can count on the attorneys at James D. Owen, LLC, to assist you with your battle to clear your name.
 Our team has handled numerous homicide cases in the past and is ready to stand up for you.

 Understanding Ohio’s Manslaughter Laws